visakh7843/CS5001_drawApp/README.md

-#Vector drawing
+# Vector drawing

-A simple vector graphics drawing program using Java Swing
+A simple vector graphics drawing program using Java Swing.
+Program follows Model-View-Controller design pattern.

 ## Executing and Running the vector Drawing Program:
 Give execution permission to compile_run.sh if not present.